- It is used to numb an area of the skin before care.

-- Keep out of your eyes.
+- Keep out of your child’s eyes.

-- Your doctor will put on the skin.
+- Your child’s doctor will put on the skin.

 - Do not use coverings (bandages, dressings, make-up) unless told to do so by the doctor.

-- Call the doctor to find out what to do.
+- Call your child’s doctor to find out what to do.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

-- Keep a list of all your drugs (prescription, natural products, vitamins, OTC) with you.
-Give this list to your doctor.
+- Keep a list of all your child’s drugs (prescription, natural products, vitamins, OTC) with you.
+Give this list to your child’s doctor.

-- Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.
+- Talk with your child’s doctor before giving your child any new drug, including prescription or OTC, natural products, or vitamins.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.